 \subsubsection{Embedding Detection Conditions}

-To bypass the SC detection condition described in Section~\ref{sec3:detection_condition}, the attacker could impose additional constraints on their shared variables to ensure satisfying~\eqref{eq:condition2}.
-For the simple and feedback attack models, a sophisticated attacker could project the shared variables computed by the attacks onto the feasible region of the detection condition~\eqref{eq:condition2} by solving the following problem:
+To bypass the detection condition described in Section~\ref{sec3:detection_condition}, the attacker imposes additional constraints on their shared variables to ensure satisfying~\eqref{eq:condition2}.
+For the simple and feedback attack models, a sophisticated attacker projects the shared variables computed by the attacks onto the feasible region of the detection condition~\eqref{eq:condition2} by solving the following problem:

-where $x_a$ is the attacker's shared variable vector, $z_i$ is the vector of shared variables as defined in~\eqref{eq:consensus_admm}, $\hat{x}$ is the vector of target shared variable values, and $e_n = \hat{x}_i^n - z_i^n, n\in \{1,2,\ldots, k\}$, are error terms.
-The objective function~\eqref{eq:embd_feedback1} finds the closest shared variables to the target solution~$\hat{x}$.
-Constraint~\eqref{eq:embd_feedback2} ensures that the SC condition will not detect the attack, and~\eqref{eq:embd_feedback3} is the output of the feedback attack.
+where $x_a$ is the vector of the attacker's shared variable, $z_a$ is the vector of shared variables as defined in~\eqref{eq:consensus_admm}, $\hat{x}_a$ is the vector of target shared variables, $\check{x}_a$ is the output of the feedback attack in~\eqref{eq:feedback}, and $e_n = \hat{x}_a^n - z_a^n$, $n\in \{1,2,\ldots, k\}$, are error terms.
+The objective function~\eqref{eq:embd_feedback1} finds the closest shared variables to the output of the feedback attack~$\check{x}_a$.
+Constraint~\eqref{eq:embd_feedback2} ensures that the detection condition will not detect the attack, and~\eqref{eq:embd_feedback3} is the output of the feedback attack.

 Letting $K_p = K_i = K_d = 0$, we obtain the simple attack model with embedded detection conditions.
-The simple attack in this case is a projection of the attacker's target values onto the closest value that cannot be detected by the SC condition.
+The simple attack in this case is a projection of the attacker's target values onto the closest value that cannot be detected by the detection condition.

-Due to the constraint~\eqref{eq:embd_feedback2}, problem~\eqref{eq:embd_feedback} is a non-convex quadratic optimization problem that the attacker can solve using an NLP solver to find a local solution.
-Any feasible solution to~\eqref{eq:embd_feedback} satisfies the inequality~\eqref{eq:condition2} and bypasses the SC condition.
+Due to~\eqref{eq:embd_feedback2}, problem~\eqref{eq:embd_feedback} is a non-convex quadratic problem that the attacker can solve using an NLP solver to find a local solution.
+Any feasible solution to~\eqref{eq:embd_feedback} that satisfies~\eqref{eq:condition2} will bypass the detection condition.
 Thus, locally optimal solutions are sufficient to drive the ADMM algorithm to the attacker's target values while avoiding detection.
-However, there is no guarantee that the solutions of~\eqref{eq:embd_feedback} are necessarily the best possible attack.
+However, the solutions of~\eqref{eq:embd_feedback} are not necessarily the best possible attack.

-For the bilevel attack model, the attacker adds constraints to~\eqref{eq:bilevel} that ensure satisfaction of the detection condition~\eqref{eq:condition2}.
+For the bilevel attack model, the attacker adds constraints to~\eqref{eq:bilevel} that ensure the satisfaction of the detection condition~\eqref{eq:condition2}.
 The additional constraints are